Billotais/Denoising-with-Generative-Models/README.md

 ## Recurrent Neural Networks for Noise Reduction in Robust ASR (RNN.pdf)

+SPLICE algorithm  is a model that can reduce noise by finding a joint distribution between clean and noisy data, ref to article in the paper's reference, but could not find it online for free.

+We could simply engineer a filter, but it's hard, and not perfect .

+Basic idea : We can use L1 norm as the loss function.
+This type of network is known as denoising autoencoder (DAE).
+Since input has variable length, we train on a small moving window

+More advanced : Deep recurrent denoising audtoencoder, we add conection "between the windows" $\implies$ Input is [0 1 2] [1 2 3] [2 3 0], we give each one one to a NN with e.g. 3 hidden layer, with layer 2 recursively connected, and it gives [1] [2] [3] as the output.
+Uses Aurora2 corpus, with noisy variants synthetically generated

 ## Investigating RNN-based speech enhancement methods for noise-robust Text-to-Speech (RNN_Speech_Enhancement.pdf)

 ## Audio Denoising with Deep Network Priors (DN_Priors.pdf)

 ## Spectral and Cepstral Audio Noise Reduction Techniques in Speech Emotion Recognition (Spectral_Cepstral.pdf)